 Options and Issues

-The WRSE group take a number of factors into consideration when forecasting what might be the demand for water in the long-term future.
+The WRSE partners take a number of factors into consideration when forecasting what might be the demand for water in the long-term future.
 Some are based on what we do already, others are more innovative and need more work to see if they are feasible.
 They are:

 - Transfers – The process by which we move water from one area to another.
 There are currently over 50 transfers across the south east England; and more are always under consideration.